 - Data is stored on the host in a MariaDB (an improved drop-in replacement for MySQL) database.

-- Behind the scenes there's also a Postfix mail server (which sends emails from the site).
+- Behind the scenes there's also a Postfix mail server (which sends emails from the site) to communicate with mail server I run, using Mailcow.

 - The whole domain (and quite a few others) run on a virtual server (based in Singapore, which I think is more trustworthy than the US) running Ubuntu Linux.

-- The domain uses secure certificates (providing the "https" end-to-end encryption between your browser and this site, protecting your security) from StartSSL which, in turn, depends on the ubiquitous OpenSSL on both the server and in your browser.
+- The domain uses secure certificates (providing the "https" end-to-end encryption between your browser and this site, protecting your security) via the essential Let's Encrypt service which, in turn, depends on the ubiquitous OpenSSL on both the server and in your browser.

-Actually, this site depends on many supporting actors: libraries like CKEditor rich text area widget (for the Drupal CMS' content editor) and web services like Matomo (previously Piwik) and Disqus (Disqus is not open source - I'm currently evaluating Schnack as a FOSS alternative).
+Actually, this site depends on many supporting actors: libraries like CKEditor rich text area widget (for the Drupal CMS' content editor) and web services like Matomo (previously Piwik).
 I'm sure I'm forgetting plenty of others.

 The development process I employ allows me to work primarily on my laptop (running Linux Mint) and push updates to the website server.
 My workflow depends the following crucial tools: